FrazaoPe/FrazaoPe/README.md

-# 👋 Olá!
+# 👋 Hello, I'm Pedro Frazão Dutra!

-Sou Pedro Frazão Dutra, natural do Rio de Janeiro (Brasil).

-Atualmente, estou no 6º período do curso de graduação em estatística na Universidade Federal Fluminense.

-Gosto do que faço e também de compartilhar meus projetos e conhecimentos.
-Isto é o que encontrareis neste perfil.
+I am an undergraduate Statistics student currently in my 6th semester at the Federal Fluminense University (UFF) in Rio de Janeiro, Brazil.

+I deeply enjoy sharing my projects and knowledge with the community.
+This is what ye shall find herein.

 ---

-### 🤖 Linguagens e Tecnologias
+### 🤖 Languages and technologies

 <img
     align="left"